Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 Wrench

 Wrench postcards were published from 1900-1904 John Evelyn Leslie Wrench.
 For a short time they were one of the largest publishers of postcards in the country but quickly over expanded with too much money tied up in stock.
-The company eventually closed down, but was reformed from 1904-1906 as Wrench Postcards Ltd.
+The company eventually closed down, but was reformed from 1904-1906 as Wrench Postcards Ltd. The dates of the cards that I've collected reflect the short-lived nature of this firm.

 Wrench postcards appear to be particularly prevalent among early undivided postcards of Abingdon.
 All printed using a collotype process.
 I've been able to attribute two of the photographs used to Frith.
 It's likely that the third is also from the same company.